peanutshawny/league-of-legends/README.md

 # league-of-legends
-Includes pca/t-sne clustering of all champions.
+Includes pca/t-sne clustering of all champion images taken from the Riot API.

 #### -- Project Status: [Active]